vycoder/portfolio/src/blogs/2018/weird-javascript.md

 var tesla = new String("Nikola Tesla");
 tesla.toLowerCase();
 ```
-Just a word of caution, be careful in using these wrapper objects because it can cause bugs specially when it comes to comparisons and coercion takes place.
+Just a word of caution, be careful in using these wrapper objects because it can cause bugs specially when it comes to comparisons where coercion is taking place.
 ```javascript
 var meaningOfLife = 42;
 var is42 = new Number(42);